-The $874.7m project is being developed to address the growing power needs of Pakistan, which is facing significant shortfall of electricity and frequent blackouts.
+The $874.7m project is being developed to address the growing power needs of Pakistan, which is facing a significant shortfall of electricity along with frequent blackouts.

 Construction of the plant was commenced in November 2015 and is expected to be completed by 2017.

 NPPMCL chose the site near Kasur based on load flow, power evacuation and availability of water, grid station and transmission lines.

 The site is located approximately 3.7km from the Changa Manga-Chunian Road and provides connectivity to the spur gas pipeline, which will supply gas to the plant.

 The power plant will consist of two GE H-class 9HA.01 gas turbines, two heat recovery steam generators and one steam turbine.
 The gas turbines are air-cooled and have high-reliability and efficiency thereby being cost-effective in converting fuel to electricity.

 Additional facilities of the plant include a primary re-gasified liquid natural gas fuel system, a secondary diesel fuel system, water cooled condensers and a cooling tower.
 Temporary facilities include office accommodation, access roads, portable water, storm water drainage, sewerage, fencing and water supply.